realpython/python-guide/docs/starting/install3/win.rst

 Working with Python 3
 ---------------------

-At this point, you have the system Python 2.7 available, potentially the :ref:`Homebrew version of Python 2 <install-osx>` installed, and the Homebrew version of Python 3 as well.
+At this point, you may also have Python 2.7 installed.

 .. code-block:: console

     $ python

-will launch the Python 2 interpreter.
+This will launch the Python 2 interpreter.

 .. code-block:: console

     $ python3

+This will launch the Python 3 interpreter.

 Setuptools + Pip